rob-foulkrod/MachineLearningBicep/README.md

 - **location**: The Azure region where the resources will be deployed.
 Default is `eastus2`.
 - **prefix**: The prefix for naming resources.
 Default is `aml`.
 ## Post Deployment
-- Once you are done with the deployment, double-check if the storage account access is set to Identity-based access**
+- Once you are done with the deployment, double-check if the storage account access is set to Identity-based access; change the setting to Identity-based access if it is not enabled.
 - You can find this under Settings > Properties of the AML workspace:
   ![image](https://github.com/user-attachments/assets/aa018202-2185-4de8-a4b9-6c2b84c2b854)